ash-j-f/CaelumMagnaVR-public/README.md

 For now, the intersting bit is the source code found in https://github.com/ash-j-f/CaelumMagnaVR-public/tree/master/Gem/Code which shows how to use various aspects of the PLY Gem.

-**Until the star database creation and import process is documented, this project is not currently in a publicly usable state, but this will be completed in the near future.**
+**Until the star database creation and import process is documented, and the customised star data (over 80GB of data) is uploaded to a public location, the compiled project is not currently in a publicly usable state.
+This will be completed in the near future.**

 The project will build and run, but without a star database to connect to, it will not display any stars.

 For a preview of the star map software running using my locally hosted star database, check out a video of the prototype at https://youtu.be/VHa8dVGE2vs

 Check out my portfolio at https://ajflynn.io/

+## Supported Hardware

+The Star Map runs on 64-bit Windows platforms (Windows 7 or above), and is compatible with Oculus VR headsets and controllers.
+Experimental support is also provided for OpenVR compatible headsets such as the HTC Vive family of VR headsets.

+Minimum system specification (or equivalent): Intel i7 processor with at least 4 cores, 4GB RAM, Nvidia GTX1060 GPU.

 ## Running the Executable